 Welcome to the pages for Bible Teaching Stream at St.Mark's.
 These sessions happen every second Sunday of the month in the evenings.
 We aim to mix in-depth teaching of the Bible with the accessibility of being able to question the Bible teacher and make comments.
-The sessions have a two part structure with a speaker teaching on a whole book of the Bible, followed by a discussion where anyone can comment or question the teacher for the evening.
+The sessions have a two part structure with a speaker teaching on a whole book of the Bible, followed by a discussion where anyone can comment or question the teacher.

 The evening starts at 6.30pm with the teaching, which is typically 30 to 45 minutes.
 We then open up to comments and questions, finishing usually between 7.40pm and 8pm.

 We will keep the cameras off the congregation at all times including during the Q and A session, as we don't want to put anyone off coming in person.

 Currently there will still be some Covid restrictions in place, so we would ask everyone to bring a mask and register with the QR code, or else give their name, address and a contact telephone number or email address when they arrive.